There is a lot of info healthy foods helping you lose weight.

 There are other alternative sweeteners that have little fructose levels that would make much better sugar alternatives.

-Takeaway: Agave is a poor choice to use an alternative to sugar.
+Takeaway: Agave is a poor choice to use as an alternative to sugar.
 It contains a much higher concentration of fructose than sugar.
 Fructose has been linked to many health problems.

 9. Processed Foods – Is Organic One of the Healthy Foods?